 Currently Secretary of LAC Croydon, Edith worked alternatively in nursing and office administration, including many years working overseas.
 After graduating from La Trobe University as a BA (aged 62), Edith self-published a biography of her grandfather—a remarkable Australian pioneer aviator.
-Passionate about different cultures, languages and communication, she regularly facilitates communication for a client with severe speech impairment, and has trained as a volunteer ESL tutor to refugees.
+Passionate about different cultures, languages and communication, she regularly facilitates communication for a client with severe speech impairment and has trained as a volunteer ESL tutor to refugees.
 She is driven by her fervent desire for social justice and support mechanisms for the elderly and disabled affected by social stigma and isolation.
 Edith has become increasingly involved on several NFP committees and boards promoting education, healthy lifestyles and social interaction

 Sue Van Gerrevink

-A change-maker with entrepreneurial spirit, Christina is passionate about making a difference to community via diversity, harmony and fairness.
+A change-maker with an entrepreneurial spirit, Christina is passionate about making a difference to the community via diversity, harmony and fairness.
 She holds an MBA and Bachelor of Business in Marketing and Human Resources.
 She has a background in marketing, communications, fundraising, brand strategy, corporate governance, risk, volunteer management and stakeholder engagement in Australia and Asia Pacific regions.
-Christina holds a number of Board positions including President of Rotary Club of Manningham, Chair of the organising Committee of the Cooking For Charity project, Board Directors for Kevin Heinze Grow and Australian Asian Association.
+Christina holds a number of Board positions including President of Rotary Club of Manningham, Chair of the Organising Committee of the Cooking For Charity project, Board Directors for Kevin Heinze Grow and Australian Asian Association.
 Until recently, Christina also served voluntarily for four years as the President of Parents’ Auxiliary at Camberwell Girls Grammar.
-As a brand strategist she seeks to maximise connectedness to promote business opportunities.
+As a brand strategist, she seeks to maximise connectedness to promote business opportunities.
 A married mother of two teenage daughters, Christina is an advocate for multiculturalism and social change, driving improved outcomes for communities.